mikesusz/mikesusz.dev/src/content/blog/inspired.md

 ---
-title: "Inspired"
+title: 'Inspired'
-description: "Now that my site platform of choice has stabilized, I turned my attention to design.
-This draws much inspiration from my local development environment and visual aesthetic."
+description: 'Now that my site platform of choice has stabilized, I turned my attention to design.
+This draws much inspiration from my local development environment and visual aesthetic.'
-pubDate: "10 May 2023"
+pubDate: '10 May 2023'
 draft: false
 ---